 Plan ahead and pack your car accordingly - this is the order in which the stations will appear, starting with items that should be placed on top:

 - Reusable household goods.
-Almost anything that is in good shape may be left at the reuse area.
+Small furniture, linens, dishes, tools, etc. in good condition, no need of repair may be left at the reuse area.

 - Children's items, such as books, toys and clothes.

 - Lawn mowers and snow blowers (all fluid must be drained).

 - Electronics (additional fee) including computers and computer-related equipment, televisions, phones, fax and copier machines.
 Small items, no fee.